mimuw-jnp2-rust/mimuw-jnp2-rust.github.io/content/lessons/01_introduction/index.md

 ## Why not to learn Rust? ;)

-- Some people say Rust is too hard to learn because of the borrow checker and because it's irritating to try to compile code while being a beginner.
+- Some people say Rust is too hard to learn because of the borrow checker and because getting your code to compile is frustrating while being a beginner.
 - Once you get to know Cargo you won't ever want to use a language without a built-in package manager.
 - You will start hating C++.